HaoKang-Timmy/distributed_model_parallel/Readme.md

 def _ddp_init_helper(self):
 ```

+copy models separate parameters to groups, create reducer and prepare for sync batch norm layers.

+The most important part is Reducer, but it is written in C++

+Reducer do tasks about initialize and has an important function autogrid_hook

+It is used for checking parameters are used or not.

 # About bn and large batch training

 I tried to remove all batch_norm layers in MobileNetV2.
 Here are my settings.
 |  Model   | MobilenetNetV2(without bn layers) |
 |  ----  | ----  |